TomPace101/nanopore_diffusion/notes.md

 Note that for automatic generation, the macro used for results figures would solve the issue of the figures potentially being missing.

+Use tikz for generating 2D figures.
+There are plenty of examples using it for 3D drawings as well.

 ## Results organization